|Registration Deadline:||April 10, 2018 3 months ago|

 |To apply for Funding you must register by:||August 13, 2017 11 months ago|

 - Radoslaw Adamczak (University of Warsaw; Polish Academy of Sciences)

 - Shiri Artstein (Tel Aviv University)

 - Sergey Bobkov (University of Minnesota, Twin Cities)

 - Dario Cordero-Erausquin (Université de Paris VI (Pierre et Marie Curie))

 - Ronen Eldan (Weizmann Institute of Science)

-- Apostolos Giannopoulos (University of Athens (University of Athens))
+- Apostolos Giannopoulos (National and Kapodistrian University of Athens (University of Athens))

 - Michel Ledoux (Institut de Mathématiques de Toulouse)

 - Yin Tat Lee (University of Washington)